"To win the marketplace you must first win the workplace"

 The final assignments consist of two complementary essays related to seminar 1 and 3 and a reflection on the business case of seminar 2.

-Company participants will receive a certificate of attendance after successfully completing the course.
+Participants will receive a certificate of attendance after successfully completing the course.